Togakure-ryū

 The style of Togakure-ryū has been described by its practitioners as having less-restrictive training regimens, which encourage individual personal training.
 One of the main goals of the training is to develop shin shin shingan (god's eyes or god's mind) so that they can learn to properly know their opponents and defend themselves.

 The Bugei Ryūha Daijiten has claimed that embellishments were made to the history of the Togakure-ryu, changing the age of things to make the school appear older than it is.
-This was not uncommon in many Japanese lineages.
+This was not uncommon in many Japanese lineages, as many Densho and Makimono scrolls were either partly destroyed or completely destroyed by the constant bombing of Japan during world war two.

 History

 According to Bujinkan researcher Glenn Morris, Togakure-ryu originated in the Mie Prefecture with its creator, Daisuke Nishina.
 Morris explains that it was started in 1162, as a way of fighting in the war between the Genji and Heike (Taira) clans.
 The style itself would go on to be known as the origin of ninjutsu and its various fighting styles.
-Nishina was a samurai and a member of the Genji clan, which had been staging a revolt against the Heike clan because of their oppression against the Genji people.
+Nishina was a samurai and a member of the Genji clan, which had been staging a revolt against the Heike clan because of their oppression of the Genji people.
 The revolt, however, was crushed and Nishina fled his home village of Togakure in Shinano Province to save his children.

 Hatsumi Masaaki indicates that Nishina then changed his name to Togakure to reflect where he had come from and settled in the forests on the Kii Peninsula in the Iga Province.
 This account claims that it was there that Nishina met Kain Dōshi, a warrior-monk who had been politically exiled from China.
 From Kain, Togakure learned the fighting styles of China and Tibet and put aside his samurai code (bushidō).
 Hatsumi has stated that Togakure's first successor was his son, Rokosuke, and that Togakure also trained a deshi (apprentice) called Shima, who would become the third master of the style after Rokosuke.